mohitpai/journey-optimizer.en/help/using/email/email-opt-out.md

 To do this, you can:

 * Insert a **link to an external landing page** into an email in order to enable users to unsubscribe from receiving communications from your brand.
-[Learn how to add a nexternal opt-out link](#opt-out-external-lp)
+[Learn how to add an external opt-out link](#opt-out-external-lp)

 * Add a **one-click opt-out link** into your email content.
 This link will enable your recipients to quickly unsubscribe from your communications, without being redirected to a landing page where they need to confirm their choice, which speeds up the unsubscribe process.
 [Learn how to add a one-click opt-out link](#one-click-opt-out)